01-edu/public/subjects/pimp-my-style/README.md

 ### Provided files

-- Use this CSS file: [https://mariemalarme.github.io/dom-js/assets/style/pimp-my-style.css](https://mariemalarme.github.io/dom-js/assets/style/pimp-my-style.css)
+- Use the HTML file [index.html](/public/subjects/pimp-my-style/index.html), which includes:

+  - the JS script running some code, and which will also allow to run yours
+  - some CSS pre-styled classes: feel free to use those as they are, or modify them

-- Import the `styles` from the data file: [https://mariemalarme.github.io/dom-js/assets/data/pimp-my-style.js](https://mariemalarme.github.io/dom-js/assets/data/pimp-my-style.js)
+- Import `styles` from the data file [data.js](/public/subjects/pimp-my-style/data.js)

 ### Expected result